bananashell/timegame/README.md

 ### Example

-You have one historic event previously, 1950, and you have to guess what year the moon-landing occured.
+You have one historic event previously, 1950, and you have to guess what year the moon-landing occured (which was in 1969).

 If you guess _before_ 1950 the game would end.
 If you guess _after_ 1950 you would be awarded atleast one point, if you guess close to, or spot on, you get bonus points and the game continues.
-Now you have **2** events to factor in, 1950 and 1969.
+For the next event you have **2** events to factor in, 1950 and 1969.
+So the game gets harder and harder for each correct answer

-### Prerequisites
+## Installation

 - Install bun
 - Install firebase-tools https://firebase.google.com/docs/cli
-  - Setup database emulator (running on port :8080)
+  - Setup firestore emulator running on `localhost:8080`
 - Install dependencies `bun install``

-### Dev
+### Development

+Run these commands simultaneously

 - `bun dev`
 - `firebase emulators:start`

+## Disclaimer

+The song previews and cover arts from Spotify included in this content are utilized under the principles of fair use for the purpose of teaching and research